Adrian Antunović

-Adrian Antunović (born 24 April 1989) is a Croatian football player currently playing for SV Schmöckwitz-Eichwalde.
+Adrian Antunović (born 24 April 1989) is a Croatian former professional footballer who played as a midfielder.

 Club career

-Antunović began his career in 1996 with 1.
-FC Union Berlin and was on 20 June 2007 promoted to the Regionalliga Nordost team.
-He made his debut for 1.
-FC Union Berlin in the 3.
-Liga against FC Bayern München II and played 29 minutes.
+Antunović began his career in 1996 with Union Berlin and was on 20 June 2007 promoted to the Regionalliga Nordost team.
+He made his debut for Union Berlin in the 3.
+Liga against Bayern Munich II and played 29 minutes.

 Personal life

 Antunović was born in Jajce to Croatian parents, just before the breakup of Yugoslavia and the war.
 His parents and two aunts were killed on 24 December 2006 in Croatia.